ZeusWPI/LEDDY/README.md

         ```
     2. Use the WebREPL in `servy/webrepl/webrepl.html` (submodule) to update or execute code on Servy.
         Connect with `ws://10.1.0.181:8266`. password = `led=demax`

-#### Development

-- Arduino IDE
-- Dependencies:
-    - Modified version of [LedControl](http://wayoda.github.io/LedControl/) by Eberhard Fahle <e.fahle@wayoda.org> v1.0.6.
-The files are included in this repository.